David Philipp (footballer)

-David Lennart Philipp (born 10 April 2000) is a German professional footballer who plays as a midfielder for club 1860 Munich.
+David Lennart Philipp (born 10 April 2000) is a German professional footballer who plays as a midfielder for club Jahn Regensburg.

 Career

 Philipp joined Werder Bremen's youth academy from Hamburg-based club HEBC in 2014.
 The 2019–20 season was his first in senior football and he scored seven goals in 18 Regionalliga Nord matches for the club's reserves.

 In September 2020, Philipp joined Eredivisie club ADO Den Haag on loan for the 2020–21 season.
 The deal includes an option for ADO to sign him permanently and one for Werder Bremen to re-sign him.
 He made his debut for the club on 3 October, scoring the winner in injury time in a 2–1 league win against VVV-Venlo.

 For the 2024–25 season, Philipp moved to 1860 Munich.

+After two seasons, he joined Jahn Regensburg.